niolabs/docs/docs/system-designer/README.md

 * In the service context, the canvas shows the interactions of blocks in your service.
     * The block workflow is designed by the user and represents the flow of data between the inputs and outputs of the [blocks](/blocks/README.md) in a service.
     * To view a service's block workflow in the canvas, click the service's name.
-    * To add a block to the service, install and then drag and drop a block from the block library on to the canvas.
+    * To add a block to the service, install and then drag and drop a block from the block library onto the canvas.
     * Connect the blocks from output to input to create the block workflow.

 ### Block library